beyond-code-github/Superscribe/documentation.markdown

         <p>And of course, because all Superscribe syntax is strongly typed we can create our own shorthands.
 Here's an example for Guid:</p>
         <pre class="prettyprint lang-cs">

-public class ʃGuid : ParamNode<Guid>
+public class ʃGuid : ParamNode&lt;Guid&gt;
     {
         public ʃGuid(string name) : base(name) { }